David Vazquez (soccer, born 2006)

-David Vazquez (Vázquez; born February 22, 2006) is an American professional soccer player who plays as a midfielder for Major League Soccer club San Diego FC, on loan from Philadelphia Union.
+David Vazquez (Vázquez; born February 22, 2006) is an American professional soccer player who plays as a midfielder for Major League Soccer club San Diego FC.

 Club career

 Vazquez joined the youth academy of the Los Angeles-based academy Total Futbol Academy since the age of 8, where he completed his youth development.
 He moved to Philadelphia Union's youth academy in 2021, and in 2022 made his first appearance in the MLS Next Pro with their reserves Philadelphia Union II.
 On February 29, 2024, he signed his first professional contract with Philadelphia Union II.
 On April 29, 2024, he transferred to the senior Philadelphia Union team as a Homegrown Player until 2027 with an option to extend until 2028.
 He debuted with the senior Philadelphia Union side in a 1–1 (6–5) U.S. Open Cup win over Indy Eleven on May 8, 2025.

-On 28 July 2025, he joined Major League Soccer club San Diego FC with a permanent trade option.
+On July 28, 2025, Vazquez joined Major League Soccer club San Diego FC with a permanent trade option.
+On December 9, the club exercised their option to fully acquire Vazquez in exchange for up to $500,000 in general allocation money.